Typhoon Family: Main

 A CEO struggling to save Typhoon Company, the small business his father left behind, during the 1997 financial crisis.
 Before the crisis hits, he is depicted as a member of the Apgujeong "Orange Tribe," a youth cultural phenomenon in the 1990s, named after the color of the subway line that leads to the district.
-He is a free-spirited youth who is forced to undergo a transformation and take charge of a company with no employees, money, or goods to sell.
+He is an unemployed horticulture graduate, with a free-spirited youth personality, who is forced to undergo a transformation and take charge of a company with no employees, money, or goods to sell.